MaxBittker/sandspiel/README.md

 npm install;
 npm run start;

-# then in a seperate terminal:
+# then in a separate terminal:
 cargo watch -s 'wasm-pack build'
 ```